This topic describes advanced data management settings for dSources.

 When linking a dSource, you can use custom data management settings to improve overall performance and match the needs of your specific server and data environment.
-If you do not require any specific settings, leverage default data management settings.
+If no specific settings are required, leverage default data management settings.

 Accessing Data Management Settings